f-droid/fdroiddata/CONTRIBUTING.md

 in the manual for reference, or the full template at `templates/app-full` for some suggestions.

-As for the build recipe, you can have a look at the build templates at `templates/build-*` for some quick suggestions.
-Otherwise, follow the manual and look at how other apps are built.

 * Once you're done, see if `fdroid readmeta` runs without any errors.
 If it doesn't, there are syntax errors in your metadata file.

+### Building it

+We build apps from source, so a new app must have at least one working build.

+You can have a look at the build templates at `templates/build-*` for some quick suggestions.
+You may also follow the manual or look at how other apps are built for working examples.

+* Run `fdroid readmeta` again to make sure there still aren't any syntax errors

 * Run `fdroid rewritemeta app.id` to clean up your file